nkalupahana/baseline/docs/_pages/privacypolicy.md

 # Privacy Policy
 Thanks for using baseline!

-baseline is owned and operated privately by Nisala Kalupahana.
+baseline is owned and operated by BASELINE HEALTH, incorporated as a Domestic Nonprofit Organization in the State of Oregon, USA.
 This privacy policy will explain how we use the data we collect from you when you use our website, app, and other services.

 baseline collects your email address when you sign in with Apple or Google.
 If you’d rather we didn’t have your email, you can use a private email address when signing in with Apple.
 (Google does not have an equivalent feature.)
 We do not collect any other personally identifiable information.
 We may use your email address to send you informational emails about baseline (likely asking for feedback or the like).